The 2016 Prize is now open for submissions. For instructions on how to enter, please download the submission form below.

 In 2004, the prize was shared between Barbara Harshav, for The Labor of Life: Selected Plays by Hanoch Levin (Stanford University Press) and Nicholas de Lange, for The Same Sea (Harcourt) by Amos Oz.

-Earlier prize-winners were co-winners of the 2001 prize: Peter Cole for The Poems of Ibn Gabirol (Princeton Press) and Nicholas de Lange for A.B.
+Earlier prize-winners were co-winners of the 2001 award: Peter Cole for The Poems of Ibn Gabirol (Princeton Press) and Nicholas de Lange for A.B.
 Yehoshua’s A Journey to the End of the Millennium (Halban); and Dalya Bilu in 1998 for A.B.
 Yehoshua’s Open Heart (Halban).